Skip to main content

 Automatic admission programs in states like Texas, California, and Florida tie eligibility to class rank.
 The exact cutoff changes by year and institution, so check the current threshold for your target school rather than relying on what an older sibling experienced.

 Decile and quartile reporting is how some schools share rank without giving an exact number.
 If your transcript says “Top Decile,” that means top 10 percent.
-“Second Quartile” means between the 26th and 50th percentile.
+“Second Quartile” usually means ranks after the top quarter through the median.
 Knowing the vocabulary helps you translate your school's format into the numbers colleges expect.

 GPA and rank together tell a richer story than either alone.
 A 3.7 GPA at a school where the median is 3.0 is very different from a 3.7 where the median is 3.6.
 Rank puts your GPA in local context, which is exactly what admissions committees look for.